ZnanijaDevs/spamouts-slack-autodeletion/README.md

 ## spamouts-slack-autodeletion

-This is a serverless cron-based app for [our workspace](https://spamouts.slack.com) that
+This is a serverless app for [our workspace](https://spamouts.slack.com) that
 - deletes messages in #antispamers
 - deletes messages in #moderators
+- deletes messages in #to-delete

 ### How to run
 ```bash